 Since its inception, SKB has been extremely successful at recruiting and developing talented professionals from all walks of life.
-The rich and diverse collective culture defines the firm - it is a professional practice made up of people, led by professionals who are passionate about providing insightful, thoughtful and beautiful solutions to the design problems, and it makes absolutely no difference who brought the ideas.
+The rich and diverse collective culture of all the people who have worked at SKB over the years has formed the culture of the firm - it is a professional practice made up of people, led by professionals who are passionate about providing insightful, thoughtful and beautiful solutions to the design problems, and it makes absolutely no difference who brought the ideas.

 The firm is organized horizontally, which allows for all team members to participate in every phase of the project and every voice is heard.
 The design studio works very much like a school studio, where the senior designers mentor the junior staff to help them achieve their professional goals at a pace that suits their abilities and desires.
 At the same time, the diverse experiences and backgrounds of the staff help enrich the design experience for everyone in the studio.